Prizes

 Awarded annually to a member of the History Department's Honors Program who, in the judgment of the Department, submits the best thesis in non-western history.

-This prize was not awarded in 2022.
+The Rosenthal Prize was not awarded in 2024.

 Charles T. Wood Prize